 The Board approved a reverse transfer agreement by which Marshalltown Community College will utilize the National Student Clearinghouse to facilitate the exchange of student records for students transferring from a four-year institution to complete a degree or diploma program at MCC.
 Also related to MCC, the Board approved a facilities use agreement with Interstate Power & Light Company (Alliant) that will enable MCC’s Utility Technician students to use high-tech equipment at the Alliant training field in Marshalltown for hands-on training.
 Facilitated by MCC instructor Bob Hiatt, the agreement greatly enhances the college’s Utility Technician programs.

 MCC Athletic Director Dr. Kathleen Brown and three student-athletes talked to the Board about the MCC student-athlete experience.
 Soccer player Kino Ryosuke of Japan, basketball player Loralei Siliga of Texas, and softball player Shaena Robinson of Nevada told Board members how recruitment by coaches led them to enroll at MCC, where they’ve experienced both athletic and academic successes.
 Dr. Brown explained how the MCC Athletic Department aligns its activities to the college mission, focusing on providing quality learning experiences (academic success plans and an advisory committee), ensuring student success (both on and off the field), responding to diverse community needs (including opportunities for international student-athletes), and building community partnerships (through community service).

-The next regular meeting of the IVCCD Board of Directors will be at 4 p.m. on Wednesday, March 13, at the IVCCD Administrative Office in Marshalltown.
+The next meeting of the IVCCD Board will be a special session on Wednesday, Feb.
+28, at 4 pm in the District Administration Building (Board Room) on the Iowa Valley/MCC campus in Marshalltown.